Prag8855/aab/content/guides/permanent-residence.md

 To become a permanent resident, you must also...

 - [ ] **Have a §21 Abs.
 1 or 2a freelance visa for 3 years**[^6]
     The type of freelance visa is [written on your residence permit](/illustrations/freelance-visa-type.png).
 If you have a *§21 Abs.
-5* freelance visa, follow the [requirements for everybody else](#everybody-else).
+5* freelance visa, follow the [requirements for ev](#everyone-else).
 - [ ] **Have a profitable business**
     You can only get the [PR](/glossary/Niederlassungserlaubnis) after 3 years if the *[[Ausländerbehörde]]* thinks that your business is successful, profitable and sustainable.
 Your *[[Ausländerbehörde]]* case worker will decide this.
 - [ ] **Support yourself**